Defensive Runs Saved: Leaders

-Note that DRS statistics are only available from the 2003 MLB season through the present.
+DRS statistics are only available starting in the 2003 MLB season.
 Thus, players of earlier eras who were noted for the defensive skills—such as third baseman Brooks Robinson and shortstop Ozzie Smith—were not evaluated in this manner.
+Baseball Reference uses DRS as part of its Wins Above Replacement (WAR) statistic, with older seasons using Total Zone Rating.

-Also note that there is some variation in DRS as presented on baseball reference sites—for example, Baseball-Reference.com credits Adrián Beltré with a DRS figure of 201 for his career, while FanGraphs credits him with 200.
-The below figures are sourced from FanGraphs.
+There is some variation in DRS as presented on baseball statistics websites—for example, Baseball Reference credits Adrián Beltré with 205 DRS for his career, while FanGraphs credits him with 200.
+The below figures are from FanGraphs.